saschagrunert/git-journal/rfc/0001-commit-msg.md

 - A verb in simple past form
 - Wrapped in square brackets
-- Appear at the beginning of a line or paragraph
+- Appear at the beginning of a list item or a paragraph
 - Only once per list item, but multiple times in a commit
 - Only mandatory for the commit summary line